nagaraj-bahubali/Cross-Language-Clone-Detection/doc/README.md

 docker-bigcode bigcode-ast-tools visualize-ast workspace/java-asts.json -i 0 --no-open -o workspace/ast0.png
 ```

-This should generate `$DOCKER_GENERATED_DATA/ast0.png`, which should look something like this
+This should generate `$DOCKER_GENERATED_DATA/ast0.png`, which should look something like this ( image depends on the ast picked, so could be different for you)

 ![AST image][4]